Garlic Parmesan Popovers

 - 1/4 teaspoon salt

-- 2 to 3 tablespoons freshly grated Parmesan cheese
+- 2 to 3 tablespoon freshly grated Parmesan cheese

 - 1 medium garlic clove, very finely minced